nevolua/Browser-Utility-Suite/README.md

 ## Using the script

-To run the script as a bookmarklet, naviagate to https://craexz.github.io/mortal-hub/ and follow the instructions
+To run the script as a bookmarklet, navicate to https://bznel.github.io/mortal-hub/ and follow the instructions

 If you want to copy its code to run in the url bar/dev console (manually), just right click the button on the webpage, then click copy link address.